suthakaranr/suthakaranr.github.io/pages/Research.md

 * High-dimensional Data Analysis
 * Bounds and Inequalities

-I am happy to advise undergraduate and graduate students.
+I am happy to work with undergraduate and graduate students.
 If you are interested in a research project or thesis, please contact me.
 <br>
 <br>